Gijsreyn/learn-dsc/content/docs/getting-started.md

 weight: 1
 ---

+Before you are getting started, you need something to work with.
+For that, you require DSC to be installed on your machine.
+In the following sections, you can find several ways to install it, wether running Windows, Linux or MacOS.
+DSC has become more cross-platform than earlier versions.

 ## Installing DSC for Windows from GitHub

 To install DSC for Windows from GitHub, follow these steps: